gvergnaud/ts-pattern/README.md

 ```

 Similarly, ts-pattern lets you pass several patterns to `.with()` and if
-one of these patterns matches your input, the branch will be chosen:
+one of these patterns matches your input, the handler function will be called:

 ```ts
 const sanitize = (name: string) =>